 My advice is to know exactly what you need and be prepared to wait.
 Otherwise, go and pay a little bit more at NAPA or CarQuest.
 You can save money and still get good quality parts by knowing who carries what brands.
 O'Reilly's has good electrical parts, above average brakes, but terrible batteries, for example.
 All of them do price-matching, so make sure you take advantage of that.
 They'll only have to call and verify.
 (Great way to get Moog suspension parts at APC prices is to have Advance match AutoZone's price.)
 Please, just don't blame what goes wrong on the poor guy behind the counter.
 They are trying to earn an honest living working for pork and beans money, and they are get crapped on from customers and district managers.
 It's a miserable existence slinging car parts, but good customers make the days so much better.

-Review about: Autozone Part Replacement.
+Product or Service Mentioned: Autozone Part Replacement.